firebase/firebase-ios-sdk/Interop/Firebase Component System.md

     offered, dependencies, and a block for Core to instantiate it.
 - `@class FIRComponentContainer`
   - A container that holds different components that are registered with Core.
-- `@protocol FIRComponentRegistrant`
-  - Describes functionality for frameworks registering components in the `FIRComponentContainer`.
-It allows Core to fetch components lazily from the implementing framework.
 - `#define FIR_COMPONENT(protocol, container)` (macro)
   - The macro to request an instance conforming to a given protocol from a container.
 Due to Objective-C's lightweight generic system, the safest and most readable API is provided by a macro that uses internal types to give compiler warnings if a developer tries to assign the result to a variable with the incorrect type.
+- `@protocol FIRLibrary`
+  - Describes functionality for frameworks registering components in the `FIRComponentContainer` as well as other Core configuration functionality.
+It allows Core to fetch components lazily from the implementing framework.

 ## Registering with Core

-Each Firebase framework should register with Core in the `+load` method of the class conforming to `FIRComponentRegistrant`.
+Each Firebase framework should register with Core in the `+load` method of the class conforming to `FIRLibrary`.
 This needs to happen at `+load` time because Core needs to resolve any dependencies before a class has a chance to be called by a developer (if called at all).

 ```
+#import <FirebaseCore/FIRAppInternal.h>
 #import <FirebaseCore/FIRComponentContainer.h>
-#import <FirebaseCore/FIRComponentRegistrant.h>
+#import <FirebaseCore/FIRLibrary.h>

-@interface FIRFoo <FIRComponentRegistrant>
+@interface FIRFoo <FIRLibrary>
 @end

 @implementation FIRFoo

 + (void)load {
-  // Register with Core's container.
-  [FIRComponentContainer registerAsComponentRegistrant:self];
+  // Register with Core as a library.
+The version should be fetched from a constant defined
+  // elsewhere, but that's not covered or relevant for this example.
+  [FIRApp registerInternalLibrary:self
+                         withName:"fire-foo"
+                      withVersion:"1.0.0"];
 }

-// TODO: Conform to `FIRComponentRegistrant`.
+// TODO: Conform to `FIRLibrary`.
 See later sections for more information.

 @end
 ```